-The Fast Casual Restaurant Craze
+The Fast Casual Restaurant Trend

 Fast casual restaurants are the fastest-growing and most competitive segment in today’s dining world, according to restaurant industry reports.